Huegoxaga/notes/networking/README.md

       - 511 Network Authentication Required
       - 599 Network Connect Timeout Error
 - The URL will be encoded using the `UTF-8` encoding scheme
-  - `+` means a space only in `application/x-www-form-urlencoded` content, such as the query part of a URL.
+  - `+` means a space only in `application/x-www-form-urlencoded` content, such as the query part of a URL
 - A CORS preflight request is a CORS request that checks to see if the CORS protocol is understood and a server is aware using specific methods and headers.
 - A simple request does not use reflight check, itmeets all the following conditions:
   - One of the allowed methods: